Grokepeer/Hermod/README.md

 get [data-key] from [tablename]
 ```

-Get, given a data-key and the tablename will return two streams of data, the first, if the reading was successful, will return the data that was saved paired with the key, the second stream will send the query results as described in the *Response formatting* section below.
+Get, given a data-key and the tablename will return the query results as described in the *Response formatting* section below.

+##### Response codes:
+- 200 the record was found and was returned to the user
+- 400 bad request
+- 404 table or recordkey given not found
+- 500 generic host error

 #### SET
 ```